fengalin/media-toc/README.md

 ## Use `mkvmerge` to add the toc to an existing Matrsoka media

-Currently, exporting the table of contents to a Matroska container requires a patched version of `gst-plugins-good`.
-If you don't know how to patch `gst-plugins-good`, you can follow these instructions to use `mkvmerge`:
+Exporting the table of contents to a Matroska container requires [`gst-plugins-good` 1.14](https://gstreamer.freedesktop.org/) or above.
+If you use an ealier version, follow these instructions:

 1. Install `mkvtoolnix` using your package manager.
 2. Export your table of contents to the `mkvmerge simple chapter format` (see [this how-to](#how-to-save-the-toc)).